...

 • Taejon Christian International School: Established in 1958 as Korea's first international IB school, TCIS in Daejeon emphasizes critical thinking and technological integration, accommodating foreign students in a family-like residential setting.

-Boarding schools in South Korea fees
+Tuition fees for boarding schools in South Korea

 Tuition fees for international students vary based on factors such as school location, ranking, educational programs, and extracurricular activities.
 On average, costs range from $16,000 to $32,000 per academic year.

-Enrollment Requirements
+Enrollment requirements

 Prospective students must obtain an educational visa and submit translated and notarized academic records, along with copies of their birth certificate and parents' passports.
 Most schools accept applications throughout the academic year, either on a competitive or general basis, depending on the institution.